 What it is: A little red dot with a number (signifying the number of waiting alerts) that sits on the corner of app icons on your various iOS 7 home pages.
 If you see a red badge with a “4” on it sitting on the Facebook app icon, for example, you’ll know you have four new Facebook events to review.

-Why it’s handy: A badge makes for a great reminder of a message, voicemail, or some other event that you haven’t quite gotten around to yet.
+Why it’s handy: An iPhone badge makes for a great reminder of a message, voicemail, or some other event that you haven’t quite gotten around to yet.

 Why they’re annoying: No one likes a nag, and badges can feel, well … pretty naggy, particularly when you see that you’ve got dozens or even hundreds of events stacked up.
 I also get pretty annoyed when certain apps (I’m looking at you, “Words with Friends”) put up badges that merely remind me I haven’t launched them in awhile.